The Best Time to Visit Hawaii: skip the clouds and crowds

 September and October are the least crowded as visitor counts drop to the islands after Labor Day.

-While the pandemic has caused visitor counts to vary dramatically from previous years, the trends in the ebb and flow of visitors remained the same.
+While the pandemic and fires have caused visitor counts to vary dramatically from previous years, the trends in the ebb and flow of visitors remained the same.
 September and October consistently bring the least number of people to Hawaii.
 When we lived on Maui, those months were a nice break from the summer crowds.

 Related articles: